Freilichtbühne Loreley: Post-war

 After World War II, the facility was the site of an international camp for European youth in the summer of 1951, and was then used for the presentation of classic drama from 1952 to 1967.
 In 1968, it began to be used for both orchestral and pop concerts, and since 1976, when Genesis played there, it has been used mainly for rock concerts, but also for films and religious services.
 Other rock performers who have appeared there include the Ramones, Metallica, the Red Hot Chili Peppers, Thin Lizzy, Joe Cocker, Rainbow, the Kinks, Eric Burdon, Marillion, Gary Moore, R.E.M., and Muse.
 Since 1981, it has been a frequent location for Westdeutscher Rundfunk's Rockpalast and from 1981 to 1985, it hosted the affiliated Loreley Open Air Festivals.
+On 20 August 1983, the Irish rock band U2 performed at the amphitheatre.
+Five of the songs played that night ended up on their live album Under a Blood Red Sky.
 Since 2006, the annual Night of the Prog music festival has been held there, with the exception of 2020, when it was cancelled due to the COVID-19 pandemic.

 The Loreley theatre holds 5,000 seats and has a capacity of about 15,000.
 Formerly managed by SMG Europe, the venue is now run by Loreley Venue Management GmbH, which was registered in 2010.
 Since 2000, non-event visits to the arena have been permitted.